mechanismsjs/mech-scope-cell/README.md

 Values are in cells '*A:1*' and '*A:2*'.
 Scope is defined by cells.

-addT and addF provide the same behavior.
+addT and m.add provide the same behavior.

 ### Example 01